jvkiran/testrepo/src/data/termsLaunch.md

 The operator of the network launch token exchange for the Ocean Tokens (“**Tokens**”), including its onboarding, (altogether “**Service**”) is the Ocean Protocol Foundation Ltd., a company limited by guarantee incorporated in Singapore with its registered address at 20 Pasir Panjang Road # 03-22/24, Mapletree Business City, Singapore 117439\.
 We take the protection of your personal data very seriously.
 We treat your personal data confidentially and according to the legal data protection regulations and this privacy policy (this “**Privacy Policy**”).

 Your provision of personal data, such as names, addresses or e-mail addresses, is strictly on a voluntary basis.
-However, if you choose not to provide the personal data we require, it may not be possible for us to provide you with the information, products and/or services you want.
+However, if you choose not to provide, or to permit the use, disclosure and/or processing of, the personal data we require, it may not be possible for us to provide you with the information, products and/or services you want.
 Subject to the terms of this Privacy Policy, those data will not be passed on to third parties without your permission or without being required by law.

 However, we would like to point out that data transmissions via internet (e.g. e-mail communication) cannot be entirely secure and may have security vulnerabilities.
 A complete protection of personal details against unauthorised access by third parties is not possible.

 If you provide personal data to us, you consent to the collection, use and disclosure of such personal data in accordance with this policy.
 If you provide the personal data of another individual, it means that you have informed him/her of the purposes for which we require his/her personal data and he/she has consented to the collection, use and disclosure of his/her personal data in accordance with this policy.
+If you provided personal data to us in earlier token exchange exercises, you consent to our retention, use and disclosure of such personal data for the purposes of the Service in accordance with this policy.

 #### 1.1 Database requests